misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 Installed the plugin 'vagrant-berkshelf (1.3.2)'!
 ```

-* Install the vagrant-omnibus plugin
+* Install the vagrant-omnibus plugin (1.1.0 or higher)

 ```
 $ vagrant plugin install vagrant-omnibus
 Installing the 'vagrant-omnibus' plugin.
 This can take a few minutes...
-Installed the plugin 'vagrant-omnibus (1.0.2)'!
+Installed the plugin 'vagrant-omnibus (1.1.0)'!
 ```

 Upgrade from Berkshelf 1.x